A garden festival for the community…

 It started with a gardener and a parent…

 In 1984, a gardener with a lovely garden in Hazelbrook approached a parent who was President of the P&C (Parents & Citizens) Association of Hazelbrook Public School with an idea.
 Mrs Ruth Taylor wanted her garden “Maple Lodge” to be open to the public to raise funds for Hazelbrook Public School.
 The parent was Lindsay Alexander McLeod who also happened to be passionate about his local community and committed to promoting and building the local school in every way possible.
 He was a driving force in countless P&C fundraising events.
-All his children attended Hazelbrook Public School as did two of his grandchildren.
+All his children attended Hazelbrook Public School as did four of his grandchildren.

 Not long after Ruth made her offer, more enquiries were made to gauge interest and they found five other local garden owners who were also happy to contribute.
 It was the culmination of Ruth and her husband Allan’s initial generosity and Lindsay’s efforts that these gardens formed the first Mid-Mountains Garden Festival.